+This is already the case, in both the VSEI and VVC texts.
+No action.

 Limit input pictures to an NNPF activated for any current picture to be within the same CLVS as the current picture?

 Yes, and add both of the following: (JVET-AD0054 item 1)